-Our initial work emerged from a direct analogy.
-We worked in a non-relativistic regime, Newtonian mechanics, using the PLUTO code:
+Our initial work here emerged from a direct analogy.
+We worked in non-relativistic regime, using

 6.2 The MHD Module

 The MHD module is suitable for the solution of ideal or resistive (non-relativistic) magnetohydrodynamical equations.
 Source and definition files are located inside the Src/MHD directory.